our past

 Rooted in Compassion, Grown Through Community

-The story of OneSpirit is a story of courage, response, and devotion.
-It began not as a concept, but as a call — a call to live love, embody peace, and stand for something greater in a world in need of healing.
+The story of OneSpirit is one of courage, vision, and deep spiritual response.
+It did not begin with a plan, but with a calling, to live love, embody peace, and serve a world in need of healing.

-OneSpirit’s earliest roots stretch across continents and decades, growing from the efforts of spiritual leaders moved to serve humanity beyond the boundaries of their individual traditions.
-Their work formed the soil in which our foundation was planted.
+Our earliest roots reach back across oceans and decades, shaped by spiritual pioneers who longed to serve beyond the boundaries of their own traditions.
+Their legacy formed the soil from which OneSpirit emerged.

 The First Seeds: A Shared Response to Suffering